editing a config¶

 Your pages.yaml

 probably looks something like this.
-The page main
+The page main_page

 , which is the pretty gradient that appears when you load zcx.
 The section we'll be working on is actions_top_left